-We are a giving circle collective of DC residents who help fund a wide specrtrum of amazing arts, culture and community experiences, ranging from the founding Funk Parade to the Indiana Jones and The Alley of Doom to DC Bike Party's Sound Bike to Hand-Dancing, a DC-originated style of Swing dancing to community hackathons to skateboarding Santa Clauses to community gardens to DC community youth literacy projects to Floor Charts tracking Congressional charts (so DC!).
-Our group and grant winners have been featured on The BBC, NPR, WAMU, Brightest Young Things, The Washington Post, DCist and at Creative Mornings DC.
+We are a giving circle collective of DC residents who help fund a wide specrtrum of amazing arts, culture, and community experiences, ranging from the founding Funk Parade to the Indiana Jones and The Alley of Doom to DC Bike Party's Sound Bike to Hand-Dancing, a DC-originated style of Swing dancing to skateboarding Santa Clauses to recycled flower arrangements for senior centers, community groups and low-income housing to community hackathons to literacy programs at local laundrymats to community gardens to DC community youth literacy projects to Floor Charts tracking Congressional charts (so DC!).
+Our group and grant winners have been featured on The BBC, NPR, WAMU, 730DC, Brightest Young Things, The Washington Post, DCist, Washington City Paper, DCist more, Advancing Philanthropy Magazine, DC Inno, and at Creative Mornings DC.

 Have a project that meets those 4 criteria?
 Apply now!
 We award grants every month!